wp-cool-tools/purify-wp-menues/README.txt

 * The plugin was released initially.

 == Upgrade Notice ==

+= 3.4 =
+Added options for category lists and tested with WordPress 6.0

 = 3.3.3 =
 Some code improvements and prepared for WordPress 5.8